How To Make Mailing Labels From A Spreadsheet Using Open/Libre Office

 Feedback / Contact

-Please email comments & corrections to james_avera at Yahoo's mail service.
+Please email comments & corrections to jim.avera at gmail.com.

 Relevant Open Office documentation is here.